 Click on any of the leaflets that were included in our packs to download.

 Advice Hub and Campaign Volunteers

-Volunteering at The Hub is a challenging, yet one of the most rewarding volunteer opportunities Your Student Union offers.
+Volunteering at The Hub is a one of the most challenging, but also most rewarding, volunteer opportunities Your Student Union offers.
 As a Hub Volunteer you are given full training and support by our professional student advisors.
-You can have the opportunity to work in the Hub doing some basic advice work and assisting the student advisors with more complicated casework, we also rely on the Hub volunteers to help create and deliver the various welfare campaigns we run.
+You can have the opportunity to work with us: this could be helping to make up and distribute our pack give-aways; engaging with your fellow students during meet and greets; assisting in wellbeing events such as Therapets, and more!

 What qualities do I need?

 No prior experience but as a Hub Volunteer you should be:

 Non judgemental: It is very important to us that all students feel valued and respected and be free to discuss the issues that are affecting them without worrying about being judged.

 Approachable: You should be receptive, warm and empathetic.

 Dedicated: You should support the aims of the Hub and show a genuine interest in welfare issues.
 You must fulfil your commitment to the best of your ability and actively engage in the Unions wellbeing campaigns.